rachtibat/LRP-eXplains-Transformers/docs/source/quickstart.rst

     # ...

-    # this model benefits more then others from explaining the output softmax too
+    # this model benefits more than others from explaining the output softmax too
     output = lf.softmax(output_logits, -1)